Categories

 Contact an Attorney Today

 Above all else, the most important step in getting your license back following a DUI charge is to request the assistance of a qualified attorney who can easily spot the issues associated with both your criminal court case and the DHSMV Formal Review process.
 Our office routinely handles hearings at the local Florida DHSMV, are familiar with the procedures put in place, and are prepared to tackle the legal issues that must be explored to overturn the administrative suspension.
-Whether you’re looking to obtain a temporary driving permit, request a Formal Review Hearing, secure a hardship license, and work to have your charges reduced, partner with the best DUI lawyers in Clearwater at The Law Offices of Russo, Pelletier & Sullivan.
+Whether you’re looking to obtain a temporary driving permit, request a Formal Review Hearing, secure a hardship license, and work to have your charges reduced, partner with the best DUI lawyers in Clearwater at The Law Offices of The Law Office of Timothy Sullivan.

-For a free consultation with with the best DUI lawyer in Clearwater, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with with the best DUI lawyer in Clearwater, please contact The Law Office of Timothy Sullivan today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.